 Improve your skills in areas of interest to you: You can do this through sports clubs and summer competitions, community theater, speech and debate camps, writing classes, robotics, coding classes, music programs and more.
 Check with your high school or a local university for research opportunities.
 Take a free class for fun through Coursera or Edx in your areas of interest.

 Get A Job: Summer can be a great time to make a little spending money and get experience in the working world.
 Choosing a summer job carefully can give you more than just money.

-Visit Colleges: College visits are starting to open up and, if available, summer can be a good time to visit.
+Visit Colleges: Summer can be a good time to visit college campuses.
 The admissions offices are open Monday-Friday and you can take tours and attend information sessions.
 You may learn enough from a summer visit to know if you still want to keep a particular college on your list or whether you’d like to return when students are there.
 If you can’t visit in person, take a virtual tour and attend information sessions on-line.

 Volunteer: Are you passionate about improving the environment, helping children, or building affordable housing for low-income families?
 Summer vacation gives you the time to volunteer for an organization or a cause that’s important to you.
 Find ways to make your community better.
 Ask your family, guidance office, or clergyperson for recommendations of local community service organizations.
 You might be surprised at how many different ways you can help people in your community (and even around the world).
 Check out Hands On Twin Cities or Volunteer Match